Several actions you can take immediately to increase recycled-content product (RCP) procurements are listed below.

 - Request RCPs on all intraoffice requisitions, purchase orders, release orders, purchase estimates, Cal Card purchases, and any other purchasing documents.

-- Specify RCPs in contract and grant language.
+- Specify RCPs by using boilerplate language in contracts and grants.
 RCPs purchased or used to fulfill the terms of a contract or grant should be counted toward attainment of the goals.

 - Identify large quantity or large dollar amount purchases of RCPs that you can make early in the fiscal year.
 This will allow you to attain the goals in the least number of transactions possible and as early in the fiscal year as possible.